• Horizontal Logo

 2nd Semester, 0.5 Credit, Full-Time

 The primary purpose of Introduction to Engineering and Robotics is to learn the basics of design, construction, and coding to prepare for FIRST robotics competition (FRC).
 The first part of the course is devoted to learning about the fundamentals of robots and design.
 This includes learning about gear ratios, the relationship between motor torque and speed, and drivetrain fundamentals.
 The second part of the course involves learning computer-aided design and modeling using Autodesk Fusion 360.
 Students create generative designs and use 3D printers and CNC routers to make their designs come to life.
 Finally, students work on the design process and the actual building of the robots which they take to at least two competitions in the Philadelphia/New Jersey district area.
-Participation in this event is encouraged but not required of students.
-Open to Grades 10-12; Grade 10 requires teacher recommendation
+Prerequisite: Students are eligible if they have successfully completed Biology.
+Open to students in Grades 10-12.

 • Introduction to Theatre